nasa/isaac/dense_map/geometry_mapper/readme.md

 will prevent having too many features which result in small convergence angles between the rays, which may make map-building less stable.

+If the map makes a closed loop, and, for example, image 80 becomes similar to image 0, one should increase --num_subsequent_images to perhaps 90.
+This would result in increased runtime but a better map.

 Register the map.
 That can be done, for example, by merging this map with a registered map, bundle-adjusting the obtained map,